The parathyroid glands are two small oval-shaped glands located adjacent to the two thyroid gland lobes in the neck.

-Parathyroid glands produce parathyroid hormone, which plays a role in the regulation of calcium levels in the blood.
-Precise calcium levels are important in the human body, since small deviations can cause muscle and nerve impairment.
+Parathyroid glands produce parathyroid hormone, which plays a role in regulating calcium levels in the blood.
+Precise calcium levels are important in the human body; small deviations can cause muscle and nerve impairment.

 Besides regulating the release of calcium from bones into the bloodstream, parathyroid hormone stimulates food absorption by the intestines and calcium conservation by the kidneys.